Universal spectrum and scaling laws for halo mass function, structure, and dark matter mass constraints: More details on the mass cascade

-With system in the statistically steady state, halo groups with mass below $m_{h}^{*} $ ($m_{h} <m_{h}^{*} $) simply propagate the mass to larger scales without any net accumulation of mass in that group.
-The total mass in the group $m_{g} =m_{h} n_{h} $ should be time-invariant, where $n_{h} $ is the number of halos in that group that should also be time-invariant.
-Mass cascade in this range does not contribute to grow the halo group mass $m_{g} $.
+With the system in the statistically steady state, halo groups with mass below $m_{h}^{*} $ ($m_{h} <m_{h}^{*} $) propagate the mass to larger scales without any net accumulation of mass in that group.
+The total mass in the group $m_{g} =m_{h} n_{h} $ should be time-invariant, where $n_{h} $ is the number of haloes in that group that should also be time-invariant.
+Mass cascade in this range does not contribute to growing the halo group mass $m_{g} $.
 The average waiting time $\bar{\tau }_{h} $ (halo lifespan) for a given halo in the group can be calculated,

 where \textit{k} is the number of time intervals $\tau _{h}$ for that halo to merge with a single merger.
-All halos in the same group are assumed to merge with a single merger with the same probability during the time interval of $\tau _{h} $.
-Now we can introduce a second time scale $\tau _{g} \left(m_{h} ,a\right)$
+All haloes in the same group are assumed to merge with a single merger with the same probability during the time interval of $\tau _{h} $.
+A second time scale $\tau _{g} \left(m_{h} ,a\right)$ reads

-which is the average waiting time (lifespan) for a given halo in halo group of mass scale $m_{h} $, or equivalently the time required to cascade the entire mass $m_{g} $ of that halo group.
-The time scale $\tau _{g} $ should decrease with increasing $m_{h} $ with larger halos having shorter lifespans.
+which is the average waiting time (lifespan) for a given halo in a halo group of mass scale $m_{h} $, or equivalently, the time required to cascade the entire mass $m_{g} $ of that halo group.
+The time scale $\tau _{g} $ should decrease with $m_{h}$ due to faster mass accretion of larger haloes.

-Let $M_{h} \left(a\right)$ be the total mass in halo sub-system at physical time \textit{t }or scale factor \textit{a.} The third time scale $\tau _{M} \left(a\right)$ is introduced as the time required to cascade entire mass in the halo sub-system,
+Let $M_{h} \left(a\right)$ be the total mass in the halo sub-system at physical time \textit{t }or scale factor \textit{a.} The third time scale $\tau _{M} \left(a\right)$ is introduced as the time required to cascade the entire mass in the halo sub-system,

-which is expected to be on the order of the current physical time \textit{t}.
+which is expected to be on the order of the current cosmic time \textit{t}.